 - Rivalry between departments — Teams may be unwilling to share liability if things go wrong.
 Teams play the blame game and make a distinction between themselves and the other teams.

 - Inefficient utilization of resources — This happens when the output does not equal the input.
 That means that resources are not being used efficiently and teams are complacent.
 Progress is minimal or non-existent, and no one takes responsibility for the lag.

 - Confusion — Individual teams may be unaware of holistic goals.
 Many times, they may be unaware of other departments and their functions.
 When the time comes for teams to collaborate on a project, they may not know who to approach or how to approach them.

 One report found that 94% of office workers cite team collaboration as a workplace priority.
 This proves one important thing: people realize that collaboration is crucial to organizational success.
 Then why is it absent so often in workplaces?
 The answer lies with the lack of team building.
 While silos ensure inter-departmental collaboration, intra-departmental collaboration is often missing.

 In addition to using a project management tool, exercises that focus on team building can help overcome organizational silos.
-Examples of breaking down silos through team building are as follows.
+Here are some example exercises that can help break down silos through team building:

 All for one, and one for all

 The biggest mistake that managers make when dealing with team silos is ignoring their root cause.
 Organizational silos exist because there is no common unifying factor.
 The teams are more invested in their respective team or department’s goals than they are in the organization.
 In this case, the obvious solution is to foster investment in the organization’s vision.